Introduction

 • A person must be qualified for election as a member of the House of the People.

 • Must not hold a government (central or state) office of profit.
-However, if
+However, the following are exceptions to this rule:

 • A person is eligible for election as President if he/she is holding the office of President or Vice-President.